yssk22/sunrise/README.md

     $ cd sunrise
     $ npm install .

+## Create Site

+To host a sunrise site, you can generate a site application using sunrise:create command.

+    $ sunrise:create /path/to/your/site

+Then you can launch boot.js to

+    $ node /path/to/your/site/boot.js

+By default, following configurations are used.

+- admin/password for CouchDB authentication
+- 0.0.0.0:8888 for the container server.

+Go to http://{your_host}:8888/ to see your site.

+## Modify Your Site

+Sunrise site can install or customize by node script.
+See /path/to/your/site/node/handler.js, which is an endpoint of the container.

+For more details, please check source code and documentations in official repository.

 ## Test (for developers)

 Before you launch test script, you need to install expresso package using npm.